Wild Side (1995 film): Synopsis

 Alex Lee is a bank employee struggling to pay the mortgage on her beachfront home in Los Angeles.
-As a result, she secretly moonlights at night as a high-class call girl.
+As a result, she secretly moonlights at night as a high-class call girl under the alias 'Joanna'.
 Her most frequent client is Bruno Buckingham, an eccentric but dangerous money launderer who enjoys engaging in sadomasochism with Alex as a dominatrix.

 The paranoid Bruno suspects that there is a mole in his inner circle.
 Despite developing feelings for Alex, Bruno orders his driver Tony to drop Alex off one night and look for any proof of whether she is the mole.
 Alex gives Tony a fake address to drop her off, but he manages to follow Alex to her real residence.
 Surprising Alex at home, Tony ends up raping her.
 Afterward, he reveals to Alex that he is actually an undercover cop, and therefore the real mole.
 Tony ultimately blackmails Alex into helping him take down Bruno or face being arrested for prostitution.

-Alex tries to report Tony’s rape to one of his police supervisors.
+Alex tries to report Tony's rape to one of his police supervisors.
 Unfortunately, the officer not only protects Tony but also subtly threatens to arrest Alex if she even files a report on the rape.
 She also gets no help from her boss at the bank, who is angrier about Alex being unable to land clients for the bank through her moonlighting.
-With no help from anyone, Alex is forced to be Tony’s informant.
+With no help from anyone, Alex is forced to be Tony's informant.

-Tony instructs Alex that Bruno plans to move more than $375,000 of dirty money into a dummy business account set to be opened at Alex’s bank for a Chinese-based company called “Foot Fetish”.
+Tony instructs Alex that Bruno plans to move more than $375,000 of dirty money into a dummy business account set to be opened at Alex's bank for a Chinese-based company called “Foot Fetish”.
 Alex is introduced to Virginia Chow, the company CEO who is opening the account.
 To her surprise, the normally cool-headed Alex starts falling for Virginia, and vice versa.
 A problem arises when Alex learns that Virginia was actually married to Bruno at one point and is still involved with him, even though the relationship is now more of a business arrangement with Bruno using Virginia to move around his money.
 Despite this, the two women begin having an affair.

-Meanwhile, Tony is under pressure from his police superior to finish building the case against Bruno, who is planning to use a computer disk system (through Alex) to steal large amounts of money from Alex’s bank using the Foot Fetish account.
+Meanwhile, Tony is under pressure from his police superior to finish building the case against Bruno, who is planning to use a computer disk system (through Alex) to steal large amounts of money from Alex's bank using the Foot Fetish account.
 Subsequently, Tony is concerned about Bruno himself, who still suspects that either Alex or someone close to him is working with the cops to take him down, despite Tony working hard to keep both Alex and him from being found out.